-The 60-minute hour is utilized by Council-approved poroviders as the standard for all continuing education activities.
+The 60-minute hour is utilized by Council-approved Providers as the standard for all continuing education activities.
 When calculating the number of CECH for an activity, the number of contact minutes of instruction is totaled and divided by 60 to arrive at the number of CECH.

 A continuing education activity must be a minimum of 30 minutes in length in order to be an activity for which learners are awarded CECH.
 Sessions within an activity, however, may be of any length.
-The Council anticipates that a minimum of a 15 minute break will be provided every four hours.
 The agenda must include a minimum of one 15-minute break every four hours.